 Once an agency receives a dispute, it has 30 days to complete its investigation.
 They will forward your information to the business that reported your credit information.
 They then must investigate the matter at the source and report back to all three reporting agencies.[8]

 All results must be sent back to you in writing.
-Credit bureaus will also send correction notices to anyone who received your credit report, such as employers.[8]
+Credit bureaus will also send correction notices to anyone who received your credit report; they must send notice of the correction to anyone who got a copy for employment purposes during the past two years, if you ask them to.[8]

 In some situations, hiring a credit repair service can be worthwhile.
 Extensive fraud or erroneous information can be time-consuming and confusing to address.
 In cases such as these, reputable services can act as your representative and remove all illegitimate credit items, but you will often be charged for these services.

-If you do choose to hire a credit repair company, know that there are laws protecting you including the Telemarketing Sales Rule and the Credit Repair Organizations Act.
+If you do choose to hire a credit repair company, know that there are laws protecting you including the Telemarketing Sales Rule (TSR) and the Credit Repair Organizations Act (CROA).

-Under these, a company can’t charge for credit repair until six months after the desired results and if your credit isn’t repaired, it is illegal for them to accept payment.[2]
-It is also illegal for these companies to use any deceitful practices.
-This includes withholding information and providing wrong information.[10]
+Under the CROA, a company can’t charge for credit repair until six months after the desired results and if your credit isn’t repaired, it is illegal for them to accept payment.[2]
+Under both the TSR and the CROA, it is also illegal for these companies to use any deceitful practices.
+This includes withholding information and providing wrong information.
 It is also illegal for an entity to ask you to sign away your CROA rights.
 These rights can’t be forfeited.
 Any documents you sign saying otherwise are worthless.
+[2]

-Despite the laws, the Consumer Financial Protection Bureau has sued many credit repair companies for deceptive practices.
+Despite the laws, there are still bad actors, and the Consumer Financial Protection Bureau has sued many credit repair companies for deceptive practices.
 Always look out for the common signs of an illegitimate credit repair company.
-And always remember: even legitimate companies take the same actions that an individual can — they just charge you for what should be free.[6]
+And always remember: even legitimate companies take the same actions that an individual can — they just charge you for the service, but you could do it yourself for free.[6]

 If you suspect you have dealt with a credit repair company that is using illegal practices, you should report them.